Charithaakula/PatchAttacks_Transformers/README.md

 # PatchAttacks_Transformers

 ## Intro:
-Main changes are in 'patchattackgrad_multi.py'.
-Need to install necesary packages to run this locally
+1. The main changes are in patchattackgrad_multi.py.
+2. Install necessary packages to run the file locally.
+3. Each attack against a model is run with a fixed set of 1000 images from Imagenet.
+4. Both clean and robust accuracy are calculated accordingly.

 ## Running attacks:
 1. Run 'generate.py' by adding various options for all the test cases to be generated.